5 Documentation

 Please open an issue on GitHub

-2. Having a 1:1 match on function and file names will also make writing and running tests easier.↩︎
+2. Making .R file/function names brief but descriptive will also make writing and running tests easier.↩︎